import casadi as cs

 \[ A + B \rightarrow C + B \]

-Under these assumptions, the effecting the balance for a species \(i\) is given below.
-The source term \(\dot{n}_{gen,B}\) is zero as \(B\) is a carrier fluid, and for the other species it is computed as a first order homogeneous kinetic rate law (thus independent on the carrier concentration).
+Under these assumptions, the species balance for a species \(i\) is given below.
+The source term \(\dot{n}_{gen,B}\) is zero as \(B\) is a carrier fluid, and for the other species it is computed as a first-order homogeneous kinetic rate law (thus independent of the carrier concentration).

 \[ \begin{aligned} n_t\dot{x}_i &= \dot{n}_i - \dot{n}_t x_i + \dot{n}_{gen,i} \\[12pt] \dot{n}_{gen,A} &= -\dot{n}_{gen,C} = -k_1 x_A \\[12pt] \dot{n}_{gen,B} &= 0 \end{aligned} \]